mvilrokx/autd-js-front-end-dev-guide/chapter-6/README.md

 })
 ```

 Note that we import the module that we want to test.
 Because tests live in a different folder, we need to import it from ```../src/lib/sayHello```.
-We then add 2 tests in our sayHello suite, one tests that the default parameter is working and the other tests the procedure when passing in a value for the name parameter.
+We then add 2 tests in our sayHello suite: one tests that the default parameter is working and the other tests the procedure when passing in a value for the name parameter.
 You should see the tests passing as it stands since this is testing already existing functionality.

 ## Test Driven Development
-However, this is not how you should be testing or rather developing.
+However, this is not how you should be testing, or rather, developing.
 Ideally, you __first__ create your __tests__ and __then__ you __create__ the minimal __code__ to pass that test.
 This is called Test Driven Development or TDD.
 Let's see that in action.

 We are going to enhance our ```sayHello``` function to always capitalize the name that is being passed into it.
 First we will add a test to test this use case: